msample/envoy-filter-example/inject.rst

   inject request to control implementatation-specific behaviour of injector service ().

+cluster_name
+  *(required, string)* cluster to use for the gRPC calls to the injection service.
+This cluster must exist in the config file at startup.
+Dynamic disovery is not supported yet.
+Ensure that this cluster is configured to support gRPC, ie, the http2 feature and if using TLS, ensure ssl_context object is there with ALPN h2 set.

+timeout_ms
+  *(optional, number)* maximum milliseconds to wait for the gRPC injection response before simply passing the request upstream without injecting any headers.
+Defaults to 120.
+Minimum value is 0.
+  Using a zero timeout may be handy for cases where you mirroring some traffic for monitoring purposes.

+result
+  *(required, array) the result string in the inject response selects which action is selected.
+Each action has a list of results that will trigger it.
+There can be injector-specific result strings.
+Well known ones are "ok", "local.any" (wildard), "local.no-response" (timeout or no connection to injection service) "local.grpc-result" (any result in an inject response).
+Matching first tries exact matches, "local.error" if error, if no match it looks for "local.grpc-result" and finally the "local.any" match.
+  A default "local.any" that returns 500 errors is added but may be overidden.
+Inject response result values must not start with "local." otherwise they will be ignored.

+action
+  *(required, string) "passthrough", "abort" or "dyanmic"

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the upstream request.
 These names will be provided in the gRPC